2100039040cse/2100039040cse/README.md

   *An Online Vehicle Booking System with roles for Admin, Staff, and Users.
 Includes management of vehicles, bookings, cancellations, and partnership inquiries.*

 - **Online Real Estate Web App**
-  Tools: HTML, CSS, JavaScript, C#, .NET
+  Tools: HTML, CSS, JavaScript, Java, MySQL, SpringBoot.
   *A collaborative platform allowing users to list properties with details, images, and locations, aiming to streamline the real estate process.*

 - **[T2S and S2T Web App](https://sohailwebapp.pythonanywhere.com)**